Early Stage HIV

 An individual who is newly infected with HIV may show symptoms early on, and then have no symptoms for years after, depending on how quickly HIV progresses.
 The symptoms that can occur early on are often non-specific, and easy to mistake for another illness, like the flu or another short-term virus.
 It’s also possible to have no early symptoms of HIV at all.

 In fact, about a third of individuals who are newly infected with HIV may not show any of these early flu-like symptoms.1 It’s also important to remember that just because you have symptoms of early-stage HIV, doesn’t mean it can’t be another illness.
 This is why medical testing for HIV is so essential, and is the only way to know for sure whether or not you have the virus.

 What happens during acute HIV infection?

-When a person is newly infected with HIV, their body responds to the virus and makes an effort to fight it off.
+When a person acquired HIV, their body responds to the virus and makes an effort to fight it off.
 When this happens, an individual’s immune system gets activated and they start making antibodies.
 Antibodies are special proteins that circulate in the blood and fight off specific invaders.

-The process of making these new antibodies against HIV is called seroconversion, and it happens about one to four weeks after an individual is infected.1,2 Testing for these new antibodies in the blood is one method of HIV testing that can help diagnose a person with the virus.
+The process of making these new antibodies against HIV is called seroconversion, and it happens about one to four weeks after an individual acquires the virus.1,2 Testing for these new antibodies in the blood is one method of HIV testing that can help diagnose a person with the virus.